Herbert’s 3 TD passes lead No. 16 Oregon past Stanford 21-6

 STANFORD, Calif.
+(AP) — As soon as the final whistle blew, the Oregon players rushed to the corner of the end zone to celebrate with the large contingent of Ducks fans that made the trip to Stanford.

+Celebrating victories over the Cardinal, big road wins in conference play and dominating defensive performances hasn’t happened often of late for Oregon.
+That’s what made this one so sweet.

-(AP) — Justin Herbert threw two of his three touchdown passes to Jacob Breeland and No. 16 Oregon won its Pac-12 opener for the first time since 2014 by beating Stanford 21-6 on Saturday.
+Justin Herbert threw two of his three touchdown passes to Jacob Breeland and No. 16 Oregon held a third straight opponent without a touchdown in a 21-6 victory over Stanford on Saturday.

+“Physicality has been a big point of emphasis,” coach Mario Cristobal said.
+“When you go on the road, sometimes it’s a little bit ugly.
+But you never want to apologize for winning on the road because it’s tough, especially in conference.
+Identity wise we want to be physical, we want to be tough and we want to finish games.”

 Herbert finished 19 for 24 for 259 yards.
 He connected with Jaylon Redd and Breeland on scoring strikes in the first half and put the game away with a 24-yard pass to Breeland that made it 21-3 five plays after K.J.
 Costello was intercepted by Jevon Holland.

-Oregon has gone three straight games without allowing a touchdown but doing it against Stanford was far more impressive than against Nevada and Montana.
+Oregon has gone three straight games without allowing a touchdown, but doing it against Stanford was far more impressive than against Nevada and Montana.

+“We weren’t going to allow them to come in and bully us,” cornerback Thomas Graham Jr. said.
+“Each game we want to come in and dominate a team in every way possible.”

-Costello completed 16 of 30 passes for 120 yards with an interception.
+Costello completed 16 of 30 passes for 120 yards with an interception, while playing with a banged-up thumb.
+Stanford has lost three games in a row for the first time since 2008.

+“I’m not going to hit the panic button,” coach David Shaw said.
+“I don’t have a panic button.
+There’s no panic button.
+There is focusing on what we need to focus on, make sure we have guys in position to do their jobs, make sure we have the right guys in there to do those jobs.”

 Stanford started the game well, holding the ball for more than six minutes before settling for a field goal on the opening drive.
 But two straight three-and-outs and two more drives that failed to get inside the Oregon 40 followed and Oregon’s big-play offense led by Herbert took control.